mikegagnon/linked-lists/README.md

 ## Lecture 1.
 Recursion

+> "In order to understand recursion, one must first understand recursion."

 A linked list is a "recursive" data structure, and uses "recursive" algorithms.

 Recursion essentially means self referential.